News

 ANNOUNCEMENT

-Asian Perspective, volume 49, number 3 (Summer 2025), published by Johns Hopkins University Press for the Institute for Far Eastern Studies of Kyungnam University and made available online at Project Muse (https://muse.jhu.edu/issue/55481).
+We are pleased to announce the publication of Asian Perspective, volume 50, number 1 (Winter 2026)—our 50th anniversary publication!—published by Johns Hopkins University Press for the Institute for Far Eastern Studies of Kyungnam University and made available online at Project Muse (https://muse.jhu.edu/issue/56443).

 All back issues of the journal (from 1977 to 2025), including past special issues, are also available at Project Muse (https://muse.jhu.edu/journal/733).